 It’s very likely you will require a RICS Level 2 Survey when moving to Exeter, but it’s still important to do your research.
 If the property isn’t quite 80-years old just yet, this report will suffice.
 However, if the structure seems awkward or unusual or the home is fairly old, then a RICS Level 3 Survey will be a much better option.

 Exeter has a rich and interesting architectural history, with the local Cathedral being one of the most iconic figures in the city.
 You can find examples of the Norman period still through buildings such as the Rougemont Castle, as well as many surviving medieval churches.
 When visiting, you’ll also notice an abundance of red sandstone buildings, many of which are from the 1400s.

 Many of the older properties were sadly lost or damaged during the air-raid of May 1942 but there are still many examples of Exeter’s history still standing.
 When looking at residential properties, there are a number of beautiful houses from the Tudor and Stuart periods, as well as a variety of Georgian properties in the city centre.
-When looking at data from Land Registry, we discovered that many Exeter movers prefer the classic period homes, with 140 existing properties being sold in February 2021, whilst only 1 new-build property was sold during the same month.

 Our team also discovered that there are currently over 1,800 listed buildings in Exeter, all of which would require a specialist Listed Building Survey when purchasing.
 There are also 20 conservation areas in the city, all of which are listed on the local council’s Conservation Areas Map.
 If you’re considering buying a listed building or a property that is located within a conservation area, know that these buildings are highly protected, meaning you will likely be limited on what work you can do to the home.